1 – 25 of 27 Webinars

 Lab & Safety, Teaching Resources, Advanced Chemistry | December 4, 2019 College-level Labs That Can be Done in 50 Minutes or Less

 Do you need college-level labs that don’t take 2-3 hours?
-In this webinar, I will describe five meaningful labs that take less than 50 minutes each.
-These labs will cover the optics, kinetics, hydrolysis, entropy, Ka and Ksp.
-These labs are appropriate for AP/IB classes and general chemistry classes at a college or university.
+In this webinar, Linda Cummings will describe five meaningful labs that take less than 50 minutes each.
+These labs will cover the topics of kinetics, hydrolysis, entropy, Ka and Ksp and are appropriate for AP/IB classes and general chemistry classes at a college or university.

 Teaching Resources, Advanced Chemistry | September 5, 2019 Lessons Learned from the 2019 AP Chemistry Exam

 During this webinar, Paul Bonvallet, Chief Reader, will outline the logistics and scoring process for the 2019 AP Chemistry exam and discuss practices for consistent, fair, and accurate grading of the free-response section.
 The presentation will then review in detail all the free-response questions from the 2019 AP Chemistry Exam and highlight the most common student misconceptions revealed during the scoring of the test papers.